prometheus-operator/prometheus-operator/Documentation/user-guides/exposing-prometheus-and-alertmanager.md

       memory: 400Mi
 ```

-All Prometheus `Pod`s are labelled with `prometheus: <prometheus-name>`, as the Prometheus object's name is `main`, the selector ends up being `prometheus: main`.
+All Prometheus `Pod`s are labeled with `prometheus: <prometheus-name>`, as the Prometheus object's name is `main`, the selector ends up being `prometheus: main`.
 Meaning, the respective manifest for the `Service` would look like this:

 ```yaml
 apiVersion: v1